jupyter-book/blog-plugin/README.md

 :::
 ```

+## Repository structure

+- `docs/` - project documentation, written as a MyST site
+- `src/` - plugin source-code
+- `noxfile.py` - several commands that we use to automate docs preview and building
+- `github` - workflows to build and publish this plugin to GitHub Pages and make releases.

 ## Build the bundle

 The `esbuild` tool takes `plugin.ts` and its dependencies as inputs, and generates a `dist/plugin.mjs` bundle.
 This bundle can be directly loaded by MyST without requiring a build or install step.